Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 Uninsured driver accident claims can be treated as any other type of personal injury claim can be.
 They can include damages for your injuries (be they physical or psychological), or they can also be made for financial losses.
 The main types of damages are as follows.

 General damages: This is the category of compensation paid out for your direct injuries caused by the accident.
 Combined with compensation for the damage to your vehicle, they may form a large part of uninsured driver accident claims.
-Next, you can also claim for financial losses such as the cost of repairs to your vehicle or other personal property.
-If you have had to pay for medical treatment, such as private physiotherapy, or medication, or other rehabilitative care, the costs of this can also be recovered as part of your claim.
+Next, you can also claim for financial losses such as loss of earnings, the cost of repairs to your vehicle or other personal property.
+If you have had to pay for medical bills, such as private physiotherapy, or prescription costs, or other rehabilitative care, the costs of this can also be recovered as part of your claim.
 Finally, if you have had to travel to appointments related to your injury (such as visiting a doctor) you can claim for such expenses.

 For some, injuries sustained will be much more serious and they may need to have adaptations made to their home or (new) vehicle to accommodate any disabilities.
 If this is the case, you can also recover these costs in your uninsured driver accident claim.